vuesion/docs/en/guide/update.md

 It will create, delete, add or modify all the files that are different.

 It is basically the same as if you would rebase your project on top of `vuesion/vuesion:master`.
-But usually, you did not keep the history of vuesion in your own app so it is not possible to rebase.
+But usually, it is not possible to rebase since you do not keep the history of vuesion in your own app.

 ## Merge with your local changes